dalehenrich/gsApplicationTools/docs/gettingStarted.md

   - [`doTransaction:onConflict:`](#dotransactiononconflict)
   - [`doTransaction:`](#dotransaction)

+All three methods perform transactions under the protection of the `transactionMutex`.

 #####doBasicTransaction:
-The `doBasicTransaction:` method performs transactions under the protection of the `transactionMutex`:
+The `doBasicTransaction:` ensures that the session is in transaction before the `aBlock is invoked and then performs a commit:

 ```Smalltalk
 doBasicTransaction: aBlock